 There is no private cause of action in HIPAA, so it is not possible for a patient or health plan member to file a HIPAA violation lawsuit when their privacy has been violated or their protected health information has been impermissibly disclosed.
 That does not mean that legal action cannot be taken to recover damages, only that a HIPAA violation lawsuit is not possible.
 Instead, a lawsuit would need to be filed for violations of state laws or other federal laws where there is a private cause of action.
 Several states do allow patients to sue providers for unauthorized disclosures of their medical records, including New York, Massachusetts, and Missouri.

-There have been several cases where a HIPAA violation lawsuit has been filed, only for the case to be thrown out.
+There have been several cases where a HIPAA violation lawsuit has been filed, only for the case to be thrown out to to a lack of standing.
 While there is no private right of action under HIPAA, a HIPAA violation lawsuit could potentially be filed following a landmark ruling by the Supreme Court in Connecticut.

 The HIPAA violation lawsuit was filed by Byrne after Avery Center for Obstetrics and Gynecology disclosed her medical records in response to a subpoena, without first obtaining consent or even informing Byrne.
 Byrne alleged HIPAA created a standard of care for medical records, and if those records were released without authorization, that standard is violated.

 While Byrne lost the case in Superior Court, on appeal the Supreme Court ruled that HIPAA could be used as a standard of care in lawsuits.
 The case was referred to trial court but came before the Superior Court once again.
 The trial court deferred the case as no court had previously ruled on such negligence claims.